gabrielmaialva33/aria-hotel-ai/README.md

 ## :bookmark: About

-**ARIA Hotel AI** is a comprehensive AI-powered multimodal concierge system for hotels, built with the **Agno Framework ** and advanced AI models.
+**ARIA Hotel AI** is a comprehensive AI-powered multimodal concierge system for hotels, built with the **Agno Framework** and advanced AI models.
 The system provides automated customer service via WhatsApp, digital check-in, service management, and much more, revolutionizing the hospitality experience.

+> **🚧 Development Status**: This project is currently in **MVP (Minimum Viable Product)** phase.
+Core features are implemented and functional, while advanced features are under active development.
+See [Implementation Status](docs/implementation-status.md) for detailed progress.

 ### 🏗️ Architecture Overview